cerner/fhir.cerner.com/content/millennium/dstu2/infrastructure/binary.md

 _Implementation Notes_

-* This is usually linked from DocumentReference, and should generally be accessed using the exact link given in that resource.
+* This is usually linked from [DocumentReference](http://fhir.cerner.com/millennium/dstu2/infrastructure/document-reference/), and should be accessed using the exact link given in that resource.
 Modifying the link has undefined consequences.
 * See the [headers](#headers-1) section for concerns about the Accept header.
 * See the [authorization](#authorization-types-1) section for concerns about the required OAuth scopes.

 ### Authorization Types

-Requires both the appropriate Binary.read and DocumentReference.read scopes to be granted to the caller.
+Requires both the appropriate `Binary.read` and `DocumentReference.read` scopes to be granted to the caller.

 <%= authorization_types(provider: true, patient: true, system: true) %>